-Figure 32.
-3.3 V Output TPS54340 Design Example
+Figure 33.
+5 V Output TPS54560 Design Example

-8.2.1.1 Design Requirements
+8.2.1 Design Requirements

 This guide illustrates the design of a high frequency switching regulator using ceramic output capacitors.
 A few parameters must be known in order to start the design process.
 These requirements are typically determined at the system level.
-For this example, we will start with the following known parameters:
+Calculations can be done with the aid of WEBENCH or the excel spreadsheet (SLVC452) located on the product page.
+For this example, start with the following known parameters: